Marchand-Lab-Capstone/XenoFind/README.md

-# XenoFind: A de novo XNA consensus formation & detection pipeline for XNA aptamers
+# XenoFind: A de novo consensus formation & detection pipeline for XNA aptamers

 ## About